New Berlin Taxpayers Alliance Endorses Joseph O’Brien for Waukesha County Supervisor

 Moorland Road Railroad Crossing

 Thank-you to all who signed New Berlin Taxpayers Alliance petition last year.
 Your contributions precipitated this action.
 The Moorland Road crossing was not otherwise scheduled for replacement until at least 2026 or later.
-Also special thank-you to County Supervisor Ted Wysocki who spearheaded the effort at the county board level.

 Coming next: A sneak peak inside VASA Fitness.
 Officials from VASA Fitness have offered to let us inside pre-opening for a tour and photographs.